KUMachine/express-demo-api/README.md

 ## About

-This app contains User and Article models, you can signup through _/api/signup_ to create a user, and login through _/api/login_ to post new articles. when you _login_ the api does two things:
+This app contains User and Article models, you can signup through _/api/signup_ to create a user, and login through _/api/login_ to authenticate and post new articles. when you _login_ the api does two things:

 - returns JWT token
 - automaticaly creates a cookie with the same token

-the cookie will help you authenticate your subsequent requests if you are in a browser or any other tools like post man, however you can use the token to authenticate by sending the token through Authorization http header if you are not using cookies.
+the cookie will help you authenticate your subsequent requests if you are in a browser or any other tools like Postman, however you can use the token to authenticate by sending the token through Authorization http header if you are not using cookies.

 ## License